Volunteer Opportunities 2021

-With over 150 volunteers supported by 3 staff, volunteers are the very foundation of the Council on Aging!
+With over 150 volunteers supported by 6 part-time staff, volunteers are the very foundation of the Council on Aging!
 They are essential to sustain the COA’s leadership role through various initiatives, activities and events.
-Volunteering at the COA offers opportunities to meet fellow peers, expand your network, make a contribution and both utilize and gain valuable skills and experience.

-Committee Members support the Committee Chair and play an active and engaged role on their committee by contributing relevant knowledge, skills and expertise, and by carrying out specific activities toward determining and furthering the priorities of their committee.
+Committee Members play an active and engaged role on their committee, contributing relevant knowledge, skills, and expertise and carrying out specific activities aimed at determining and furthering the priorities of their committee.

 NOTE: Information will not be shared and will only be used to contact you about volunteering opportunities.
 We respect your privacy.